 Are you brave enough to enter the haunted houses?
-This year, two new haunted houses will terrify the bravest of frogs.
-Plus, three houses from the past will come back from the dead to frighten guests in new ways.
-We're hoppy to share that we have information about the two news houses already!
+This year, three new haunted houses will terrify the bravest of frogs.
+Plus two houses from the past will come back from the dead to frighten guests in new ways.

 Howl-O-Scream 2021 Scare Zones

-Busch Gardens Tampa Bay is a rather large park that covers a lot of ground, which means plenty of space for the creatures of the night to scare you while you walk around.
+Busch Gardens Tampa Bay is a large park that covers a lot of ground, which means plenty of space for the creatures of the night to scare you while you walk around.
 There are a grand total of eight scare zones — plus two unpredictable hordes of clowns and butchers with chainsaws — scattered around the park.
-Zombies, deranged clowns, werewolves, and more stalk their prey in the scare zones, while the roaming hordes lurk in the darkness.
-The scare zones for 2021 have not been announced yet, but we'll update once we find out more grisly details!
-For now, here are the scare zones of 2020 so you have an idea of what you're up against.
-(Some scare zones return year after year!)
+Ghost, murderous toys, witch doctors and more stalk their prey in the scare zones, while the roaming hordes lurk in the darkness.
+Here are the three new scare zones and four returning ones you'll have to conquer to make your way through the park.
+(The eighth scare zone is hidden and things are skulking in the darkness, awaiting your arrival.)

 You know when you were little and couldn’t sleep because of the monsters in your closet?
-This scare zone brought those childhood nightmares to life.
-In this scare zone, we stared down the small figures, who stood still in front of random ominous doors dripping in blood.
-The stillness was just as bad as someone jumping out at you.
+This scare zone brings those childhood nightmares to life.
+In this scare zone, you stare down the small figures, who stand still in front of random ominous doors dripping in blood.
+The stillness is just as bad as someone jumping out at you.
 Find these trick-or-treaters in Serengeti Outpost.

-This was another scare zone that ruined childhood memories.
-We knew we entered the Deadly Toys scare zone once the background noise turned into creepy laughter from children.
-The life-sized stuffed animals were NOT cute and cuddly but instead creepy and crawly.
+This is another scare zone that ruins childhood memories.
+You'll know you entered the Deadly Toys scare zone once the background noise turns into creepy laughter from children.
+The life-sized stuffed animals are NOT cute and cuddly but instead creepy and crawly.
 Find these dastardly dolls in Pantopia.

 Special Entertainment and Thrill Rides

-Fiends is the event’s signature stage show, which will take place on the Festival Field Stage for outdoor performances twice each night.
-Last year's show revolved around Dr. Freakenstein, who hadn't been seen since the quarantine started in the monster world.
-The comedy show traditionally features raunchy humor and dance numbers, along with the latest pop culture references.
-Last year, there were lots of social distancing jokes and Dr. Freakenstein carried a large container of hand sanitizer along with him.
+Fiends is the event’s signature stage show, which takes place on the Festival Field Stage for outdoor performances twice each night.
+Bring your depraved sense of humor as the deranged Dr. Freakenstein takes his motley crew of monsters on a wild vacation to Las Vegas.
+The comedy show features raunchy jokes and dance numbers, along with the latest pop culture references.
+It's absolutely hilarious, includes rockin' songs and is a great way to rest your feet for half an hour.
 If any young ones do happen to tag along, it’s best to sit this one out due to its NSFT (not safe for tadpoles) material.

 The Rolling Bones